glb96/Alpaga/Doc/Rst/analysis_SHS.rst

 SHS analysis
 =============

 Once the spectrum analysis for all the angles has been performed, see ref:`polarisation_procedure_page`, several observables can be extracted from the angle-dependent intensity data.
 Many possible analyses can be made depending on what you are looking for.
-We are detailling the 2 that are commonly used in the ONLI team of ILM.
+We are detailling the two that are commonly used at your lab, ILM.

 .. image:: _static/alpaga_18.jpg
    :width: 200